r7kamura/danger-suggester/README.md

 suggester.suggest
 ```

-And then execute `danger` after correcting code by some linter tools (e.g. `rubocop --auto-correct`).
+And then execute `danger` after correcting code by your favorite code formatters.

+See [.circleci/config.yml](/.circleci/config.yml) for more detailed example.

 ## Contributing